ITensor/SerializedElementArrays.jl/README.md

 ## Introduction

 This package introduces a function `disk` which transfers an `AbstractArray` in memory to one stored on disk, called a `SerializedElementArray`.
-The elements of the original array are serialized and saved into individual files in a randomly generated directory in the current path.
+The elements of the original array are serialized and by default are saved into individual files in a randomly generated directory inside the system's temporary directory.

 For example:
 ```julia